Asthma Prevention and Control Medications

 Long-term asthma medicines help prevent and control asthma symptoms.
 They should be taken while also avoiding triggers and maintaining a healthy diet and exercise.
 This treatment method lowers the risk of asthma attacks and other complications.1

 There are many different drugs taken long-term to treat asthma.
 Doctors will usually follow a stepwise approach to choose which drug to prescribe.
-Inhaled corticosteroids (ICSs) are often the first type of drug your doctor will prescribe for long-term control of asthma.
-Your doctor may also prescribe a long-acting beta agonist (LABA) for you to take with the ICS.
+Combination inhalers that have an inhaled corticosteroid (ICS) and a long-acting beta-agonist (LABA) are often the first type of drug your doctor will prescribe for long-term control of asthma.
 If the first prescription does not control your symptoms, your doctor will likely increase your dose or add a different drug.2

 Medicines that prevent and control asthma attacks

 Asthma control drugs control symptoms on a day-to-day basis.
 They reduce inflammation and lower the risk of asthma attacks.
 These drugs are the cornerstone of asthma treatment.
-They are generally taken every day and for the long term.1,3
+They are generally taken every day for moderate or high-risk asthma but are sometimes prescribed for as-needed use for mild and low-risk asthma.1,3

 The main long-term prevention and control drugs include: